Office Hours

 - Before January 24, 2026: use the current NIH Biosketch and Other Support formats.

-- On/after January 25, 2026: use the Current and Pending (Other) Support Common Form for all applications and post-award submissions.
+- On/after January 25, 2026: use the Current and Pending (Other) Support Common Form external site (opens in a new window) for all applications and post-award submissions.

-- See FAQs: Common Forms for Biographical Sketch and Current and Pending (Other) Support .
+- See FAQs: Common Forms for Biographical Sketch and Current and Pending (Other) Support external site (opens in a new window) .

-- RPPR, JIT, and Prior Approval modules will include new attachment fields beginning January 26, 2026.
+- RPPR, JIT, and Prior Approval modules will include new attachment fields in eRA Commons beginning January 24, 2026.

 Notable Form Changes